jaschac/nginx-resolution-tree/README.md

 through a regular expression.
 Each `ServerName` instance is also associated a list of `Location` objects.

-#### Location
-This module defines the `Location` class, which represent an Nginx's location block and its properties.
-Multiple location blocks can be present within the same server block, but they must be unique.
-Each instance of the `Location` class is identified by its name.
-The name of a location must start and end with a forward slash, with the unique exception of the root location, which is represented by a single forward slash.

-A `Location` is associated to a list of containers, referred to as `alias`.
-For an Nginx configuration file to be valid, multiple containers must not redefine the same location within the same server block.

 ## Setup
 `nrt` can be installed either through `pip` or by manually building it from the source.
 In both cases, the best scenario is to install it in a completely sandboxed [virtual environment](https://virtualenv.readthedocs.org/en/latest), which guarantees isolation from other projects and their dependencies.
 Note that in all cases, unless in a virtual environment, the install command needs to be executed as `sudo`.